Trishaneww/blogify/README.md

 - Clone this repo into your local machine
 - Once cloned, open up terminal and install all dependencies by running 'npm install'
-- Once intsallations are succesful, run 'npm start' to view portfolio in your localhost
+- Once intsallations are succesful, run 'npm start' to view application in your localhost

 Link to [deployed application](https://blogify-fordevelopers.herokuapp.com/)